asanaullah/coldpress/docs/quickstart_admin.md

 - Binds existing user to existing Role: `coldpress-user-role` (created by project setup)
 - Grants permissions: create/manage JobSets, view Jobs/Pods/Services

-**Important:** This does NOT create a user account.
+**Important:** This does not create a user account.
 Users must already exist in your cluster's authentication system.

 **Verification:**
 ```bash